rafapetter/udacity-machine-learning-capstone/capstone_proposal_template.md

 Natural language sentence matching (NLSM) is the task of comparing two sentences and identifying the relationship between them.
 The task is critical for many applications in natural language processing (NLP), such as information retrieval [1], question answering [2] and paraphrase identification [3].

-Recently,  deep  neural  network  based  models  have  been applied in this area and achieved some important progresses.
+Recently,  deep  neural  network  based  models  have  been applied in this area and achieved some important progress.
 A lot of deep models follow the paradigm to first represent the whole sentence to a single distributed representation, and then compute similarities between the two vectors to output the matching score.
 Examples include DSSM [4], DeepMatch [5], CDSMM [6], ARC-I [7], CNTN [8], LSTM-RNN [9] and Bi-CNN-MI [10].

 Natural language sentences have complicated structures, both sequential and hierarchical, that are essential  for  understanding them.
 A successful sentence-matching algorithm therefore needs to capture not only the internal structures of sentences but also the rich patterns in their interactions.
 Sentence similarity is a condition or property that can be measured between two sentences, which  determines  the  degree  of  similarity  between  them.
 Sentence similarity ranges between 0% (no relationship at all) and 100% (sentences are semanticaly identical).
 Also  note  that  two  similar  sentences  do  not  need  to  share  the  content, neither verbatim nor expressed in other words.
 They may just cover the same topic or merely be written in the same language.